-Before getting into the details of the git tag, let me give you a brief introduction to Git and why it’s so popular and useful.
+Before getting into the details of the Git Checkout Tag, let me give you a brief introduction to Git and why it’s so popular and useful.
 Git is a tool for distributed control not only used by product managers and developers but also data scientists to manage the source code development of the program and its history.
 In this article, we’ll get to know more about Git’s concept of tagging and how and when the git tag command is used.

 What is Git Tag?